fangjian0423/azure-container-apps-java-samples/spring-petclinic/README.md

     az provider register --namespace Microsoft.OperationalInsights
     ```

-5. Build and deploy your first container app from your forked GitHub repository with the `containerapp up` command.
+5. Set up the `spring-petclinic` submodule.
     ```
+    git submodule update --init --recursive
+    ```

+6. Build and deploy your first container app from your forked GitHub repository with the `containerapp up` command.
+    ```
      az containerapp up \
          --name <your-container-app-name> \
          --resource-group <your-resource-group-name> \
          --location <your-location> \
          --environment <your-container-app-environment-name> \
-         --context-path spring-petclinic \
-         --repo <YOUR_GITHUB_REPOSITORY_NAME>
+         --source .
     ```
    This command will:
    - Create the resource group
    - Create the Container Apps environment with a Log Analytics workspace
    - Create an Azure Container Registry
+   - Build the container image and push it to the registry
-   - Create a GitHub Action workflow to build and deploy the container app
+   - Create and deploy the container app using the built container image

-6. Copy the domain name returned by the containerapp up to a web browser.
+6. Copy the FQDN to a web browser.
 You will see your Petclinic app.